 UA Little Rock Downtown welcomes educators and school groups to explore the mural The Struggle In The South by Joe Jones.
 We offer age-appropriate tours and social studies and/or visual arts activities inspired by the mural.
 We also welcome teachers to collaborate with us on creating discussion surrounding the mural that will best align with their teaching goals.

 Educators and school groups interested in visiting the Joe Jones mural, please contact us at firstname.lastname@example.org for more information on how we can accommodate your group!

 *The Struggle In The South contains images of violence and thus suggested appropriate for students 13 years of age or older.

 Arts & Culture

-UA Little Rock Downtown operates as a division of the Center for Arkansas History and Culture (CAHC), co-located in the River Market District as a part of UA Little Rock’s downtown campus.
-CAHC is housed in the Bobby L. Roberts Library and is in partnership with the Central Arkansas Library System.
-UA Little Rock Downtown showcases archival materials from CAHC and art, public history, and culture exhibits from UA Little Rock faculty, students, and graduates.
+UA Little Rock Downtown is a sister organization of the Center for Arkansas History and Culture (CAHC), also located in the River Market District as a part of UA Little Rock’s downtown campus.
+CAHC, housed in the Bobby L. Roberts Library, is home to vast archival collections that document the history and culture of Arkansas.
+UA Little Rock Downtown highlights and promotes archival materials from the CAHC collection and the two organizations work closely on a daily basis.

 UA Little Rock Downtown is home to the 1935 mural The Struggle in the South by Joe Jones.
 Jones, who turned to social protest art at the time of the Great Depression, captured some of the most pressing problems and challenges that ordinary Arkansans faced in the 1930s, including racial violence, labor unrest, and the plight of sharecroppers.

 We are currently in the process of developing regular public programming around the mural.
 We invite events, projects, and initiatives that correspond with the message of The Struggle in the South and encourage civic engagement central to our mission and vision.